bookchiq/obsidian-tasks/docsv2/migration.md

 > [!tip] Tips for reviewing the new documentation
 >
 > - You can view the new site at: [publish.obsidian.md/tasks](https://publish.obsidian.md/tasks)
+>   - At the end of each page, there is a **handy link** to the equivalent page on the old site.
 > - You can view the Markdown source in Obsidian:
 >   - download the Tasks repo on the [branch for this work](https://github.com/obsidian-tasks-group/obsidian-tasks/archive/refs/heads/port-user-guide-to-obs-publish-v2.zip):
 >   - expand `obsidian-tasks-port-user-guide-to-obs-publish-v2.zip`